namtoki/English/stock/pool.md

   - I visit my in-laws on holidays.
 - lack
   - I lacked height.
-- I want to try scuba diving.
-My frinend said it's a lot of fun.
-- I wanted a hobby that I could do in Yokohama.
-- Oh!
-I always forget the 'S'!
-- Could you repeat that, please?
-- Could you speak a little slowly, please?
-- Could you speak more slowly, please?
-- Could you explain that?
-- Could you say that more simply, please?
-- Could you write it down, please?
-- Could you type it in the chat, please?
-- Could you make the material/notes bigger?
-- I'm sorry, I don't understand.
-- Can I ask you a question?
-- I want to know about...
-- How do you pronounce this word?
-- How do you spell this word?
-- How do you say ... in English?
-- Thank you for the lesson!
 - Enjoy your ...
 - Have a nice day!
 - See you next time!